RI-SE/ATOS/doc/release_procedure/README.md

 feature -> dev
 ```
 Testing should be documented through a lightweight protocol
-* Complete a normal test with one virtual car
+* Complete a normal test with one virtual test object
 * Complete a normal test with two virtual cars
 * Complete a aborting test with two virtual cars